-Most people do not understand the severe consequences of getting a DUI and expect that it will blow over after a few years.
+Most people do not understand the severe consequences of getting a DUI and expect it to blow over after a few years.
 However, this is quite the opposite in Illinois, and a DUI conviction will haunt you for a long time.
-The criminal justice system is tough on DUI offenders and the only way to protect yourself is by hiring a criminal defense attorney.
+The criminal justice system is tough on DUI offenders, and the only way to protect yourself is by hiring a DUI criminal defense attorney.

 Call us today to schedule a free consultation at 815-880-1134.

 Illinois DUI Laws

 Illinois law is strict on driving under the influence of alcohol or a controlled substance.
 For regular drivers, Illinois DUI laws provide that the legal limit for alcohol is 0.08%.
 If you are a commercial driver, the blood alcohol level is 0.04%.